 - How often will you communicate with me about my child's progress of lack of progress?

-Be aware of progress being reported by "teacher observation."
+Pay attention to progress being reported by "teacher observation."

 When a child's progress is monitored by subjective "teacher observations" and "teacher-made tests," parents do not have objective data about their child's progress toward the goals in the IEP.